-Ristorante Da Ali - Phuket
+Ristorante Da Ali - Phuket is now permanently closed.

 Laem Singh Beach features seven restaurants in high season and three in the low season but Da Ali is the capo di tutti capi of these beachside affairs.

 You can tell from the name that there is a strong Italian influence on this beach and indeed several beach workers speak the language, as well as pretty good English.

 Before going to visit Da Ali you will have to ask yourself if you can handle a mini workout as to get down to the beach from the Kamala-to-Surin road you will be faced with a steep descent and a heart-pounding, muscle-straining climb up afterwards.

 Where Is It?

 Laem Singh Beach is situated in between Kamala and Surin beaches.
 It has two car parks – both of which charge 40 baht for cars and 20 baht for bikes.